PratyushRajMishra/Q_Social_Media/README.md

 # Q

-Welcome to **Q**, Q is a dynamic social media platform that offers seamless real-time interactions, multimedia sharing, instant messaging and personalized feeds.
+Welcome to **Q**, a dynamic social media platform that offers seamless real-time interactions, multimedia sharing, instant messaging, and personalized feeds.
 Its user-friendly interface and scalable back-end ensure robust security, efficient data management, and a reliable user experience.

 ---